microsoft/vscode-docs/blogs/2017/02/12/code-lens-roundup.md

 You can create your own extension with the CodeLens feature.
 Get started by checking out the [documentation](/docs/extensions/language-support.md#codelens-show-actionable-context-information-within-source-code).
 Additionally, you can find popular extensions in the Marketplace that use CodeLens.
 This blog post lists some of my favorite.

-> **Tip:** You can install all of these extensions at once by installing [CodeLens Roundup](https://marketplace.visualstudio.com/items?itemName=waderyan.code-lens-roundup).
+> **Tip:** You can install all of these extensions at once by installing the [CodeLens Roundup](https://marketplace.visualstudio.com/items?itemName=waderyan.code-lens-roundup) Extension Pack.
 How do you bundle extensions together?
-Check out [Extension Packs](Docs/extensionAPI/extension-manifest.md#extension-packs).
+Check out [Extension Packs](/docs/extensionAPI/extension-manifest.md#extension-packs).

 ## Git Lens